manns79/dreamt-wearable-sleep-staging/README.md

 For repeated CNN training, raw participant CSVs can be converted once into per-participant `.npy` arrays under `data/processed/deep/participants/`.
-Stage 9 and Stage 10 notebook configs opt into this processed cache with `participant_array_cache_dir`; the first configured run builds the cache if its manifest is missing, and later runs memory-map the arrays instead of reparsing CSV files.
+Stage 9 through Stage 12 notebook configs opt into this processed cache with `participant_array_cache_dir`; the first configured run builds the cache if its manifest is missing, and later runs memory-map the arrays instead of reparsing CSV files.